Connect With World-Class Faculty

 Expertise: Brand marketing, strategic communications

-Leslie McCullough is a section leader and a graduate of the inaugural cohort of the Online MBA program at William & Mary’s Raymond A. Mason School of Business.
-She is a marketing strategist and founder of McCullough Communications, LLC.
+Leslie McCullough is a section leader and graduate from the inaugural cohort of the Online MBA program at the Raymond A. Mason School of Business.
+She currently serves as director of marketing communications for William & Mary, developing and executing robust brand communications and integrated marketing plans.

 Lou Ann McElyea, MBA, PMP